Nanocavity enhanced photon coherence of solid-state quantum emitters operating up to 30 K: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge Edmund Clarke and Ben Royal for sample growth and nanofabrication.
-The authors also thank Mark Fox, Catherine Philips, Maksym Sich and Scott Dufferwiel for insightful conversations.
+The authors acknowledge Edmund Clarke and Ben Royal respectively for growth and nanofabrication of the sample as previously reported in Ref. \cite{Liu2018}.
+The authors also thank Catherine Philips for contributions to developing the time-domain measurement technique previously reported in Ref. \cite{PhysRevLett.123.167403}, and Mark Fox, Maksym Sich and Scott Dufferwiel for interesting discussions regarding the potential operation of QDs in compact cryocoolers.
 A.J.B. gratefully acknowledges the support of the EPSRC (UK) through the Quantum Technology Fellowship EP/W027909/1 and Programme Grant EP/N031776/1, in addition to support from Research England through the National Productivity Investment Fund.